Skip to main content

 The Deputy Ministry for Research, Innovation and Digital Policy, is the competent authority for the design and implementation of the Government policy for R&I. By supporting scientific research, investing in innovative entrepreneurship and implementing an ambitious digital transformation reform, the Deputy Ministry aspires to develop a modern and efficient state, competitive at European and international level, and a dynamic digital economy, where every citizen and every business will be able to grow and prosper.

 The National Board for Research and Innovation (NBRI) is the advisory to the President of the Republic body for defining R&I strategy.
 The Council is responsible for promoting and implementing the National Strategic Framework for R&I, for submitting proposals and suggestions on strategy issues and for monitoring the implementation of actions adopted at policy level.
+Additionally, the Cyprus Scientific and Technical Chamber (ETEK) plays a role in providing expertise and support for technical standards and innovations in the transport sector.

 The Chief Scientist coordinates and supervises the formulation of the national R&I policy and the overall operation of the National R&I Governance System, including the Departments and Bodies involved in both the political and operational levels.
 In addition, the Chief Scientist participates as ex-officio member and supports the work of NBRI.